The character with a Small Name, Big Ego

 - Foreman on House has moments of this.
 In "House Training", it's revealed that he acts like a jackass towards the poor or homeless because he knows he's Not So Different from the patient; the realization makes him contemplate what his life could have been and feel like he hasn't deserved anything he got since he started med school.
 Putting distance between himself and anything that reminds him of his old life is how he keeps himself from contemplating this.

 - A few fan animations starring Cirno from Touhou.
 Chiruno Chiruno Chiruno...

-- Vriska in Homestuck is very arrogant and convinced of herself, but it's very clear it's because she had a horrible childhood where she was forced by her parent figure to murder people to survive.
-In this case, the audience is very soon aware of what her deal is, but Vriska herself is too emotionally tone-deaf to work it out, and over the course of her journey she realises that was the case.
+- Vriska in Homestuck is very arrogant and convinced of her superiority, but it's clear that's because she had a horrible childhood where she was forced by her parent figure to murder people to survive.
+In this case, the audience is soon made aware of what her deal is, but Vriska herself is too emotionally tone-deaf to work it out, and over the course of her journey she realises what happened to her.

 - An episode of Family Guy (where Peter gets amnesia) featured this with Quagmire, where after flirting with Lois after Peter dumps her, he gets her into bed, only for her to reveal that she likes Quagmire and feels like she can trust him.
 This causes him to have a played-with close-up, culminating in an Overly-Long Gag of him going through increasingly painful and absurd attempts to get himself erect again.